catbox305/prisms-autoclicker/README.md

 ## Installation (Windows)

 Download `prism's autoclicker.py` and rename it to `prisms autoclicker.py`.

 > If you do not already have python installed/you have python 3.10 or under (check it with `py --version`) download it here: [https://python.org/downloads](https://www.python.org/downloads/)\
 > Presumably, your installation of python will come with pip.
 You can check if pip is already installed with the command: `py -m pip --version`\
 > Download pip with this command: `py -m ensurepip --default-pip`.
 If that does not work, please consult this page: [https://packaging.python.org](https://packaging.python.org/en/latest/tutorials/installing-packages/#requirements-for-installing-packages)

+Run the command: `py -m pip install pyinstaller`\
+Once pyinstaller is ready, run: `pyinstaller [path to prisms autoclicker.py goes here]` You should now have a working exe! (please send me the file so i can simplify this process)

 ## Usage